Saturday, March 17, 2012

 Here comes the Man From Space!

 I don't often review small press comics here.
 Not that I have anything against them.
 Quite the opposite, as I started out in self-publishing myself many years ago and applaud the efforts of anyone who tries to forge their own path in the business.
 It's mostly because I don't have time to review every title that people ask me to review.
 Also, the main focus of this blog is on old British comics and mainstream news.
-There are other sites that do an excellent job covering the indie scene (such as Comic Bits Online and the Forbidden Planet International blog) so I prefer to focus on classic UK comics which aren't covered as widely.
+There are other sites that do an excellent job covering the indie scene (such as Forbidden Planet International blog) so I prefer to focus on classic UK comics which aren't covered as widely.

 However, every now and then I'll contradict myself and review a small press comic anyway.
 What a maverick eh? :) Man From Space is a title I promised to review months ago and have only just gotten around to it, so first up, my apologies to its creator Marc Jackson for the delay.